‘THE HAND OF FEAR’

 On the PDF front, as well as the ‘Radio Times Listings’ of the story, there are also production documents and scripts.

 ‘The Hand of Fear’ is a moving departure story for Elisabeth Sladen as Sarah Jane Smith.
-I enjoyed watching the Fourth Doctor and Sarah Jane in this adventure in defeating Eldrad.
-The farewell between the Doctor and Sarah Jane is one I won’t forget.
-It’s superbly played between the two stars.
+I enjoyed watching the Fourth Doctor and Sarah Jane in this adventure together and defeating Eldrad.
+The farewell between the Fourth Doctor and Sarah Jane is one I won’t forget.
+It’s superbly played by the two stars.

 ‘The Hand of Fear’ rating – 8/10